-1.4 Delays in decision making
+2.3 Delays in decision making

-There are target times for making decisions on benefit claims but these are not always met.
-If you claim a benefit and do not receive a decision, contact the DWP, HMRC, or your local authority to find out the reason for the delay.

-If they say they have not received your claim, send them a copy or fill out another form, explaining when and how the first claim form was sent.
+If you claim a benefit and do not receive a decision, contact the DWP, HMRC or your local authority to find out the reason for the delay.
+If they say they have not received your claim, send a copy or fill out another form, explaining when and how the first claim form was sent.
 Ask for your claim to be backdated, so you do not lose out on benefit you are entitled to.
 If there is a long delay in making a decision on your claim, you can:

-- make a complaint about the delay - request advance or interim payments - see if there is another benefit you can claim - in England, contact your local authority for help from their local welfare provision scheme, in Wales the national Discretionary Assistance Fund, or in Scotland, the Scottish Welfare Fund.
+- make a complaint about the delay - request advance or interim payments - see if there is another benefit you can claim - in England, contact your local authority for help from their local welfare provision scheme, in Wales, the national Discretionary Assistance Fund.

-For more information, see factsheet 49, The Social Fund, Advances of Benefit and Local Welfare Provision; In Scotland, see M8, The Scottish Welfare Fund.
+For more information, see factsheet 49, The Social Fund, Advances of Benefit and Local Welfare Provision.

-1.5 Decision notices
+2.4 Decision notices

 You should be notified in writing of a decision made on your claim.
 The decision notice should set out your appeal rights.
 You can ask for written reasons for the decision if none are given in the decision notice.
 You must ask for these within one month of the date on the original decision notice.
+UC decisions are usually posted in your online journal.

-There are three ways of changing a decision made by a decision maker:
+There are three ways of challenging a decision:

-- revision/review (see section 2)
+- revision/review (see section 3)

-- supersession (see section 3), and
+- supersession (see section 4), and

-- appeal (see section 4).
+- appeal (see section 5).

-2 Revisions and reviews
+3 Revisions and reviews

 A 'revision' is where a decision maker looks at a decision again to see if it can be changed.
-Following this, your benefit payment can increase, reduce, stop altogether, or carry on at the same amount.
-HMRC use the term 'review' for a revision.
+Following this, your benefit award can increase, reduce, stop altogether, or carry on at the same amount.
 A revised decision replaces the original decision and takes effect from the date of the original decision.
-If your benefit increases because of this, you are paid backdated benefit.
-If your benefit is reduced or stopped, there may be an overpayment - see section 6.
+If your award increases because of this, you are paid backdated benefit.
+If your award is reduced or stopped, there may be an overpayment - see section 8.

-There are effectively two types of revision: 'any ground' revision ('mandatory reconsideration') and 'any time' revision.

-A revision can lead to a reduction or removal of your benefit, so it is important to consider this before making a request.
+There are two types of revision: 'any grounds' revision, often known as a 'mandatory reconsideration' or 'redetermination' and an 'any time' revision.
+A revision can lead to a reduction or removal of your award, so it is important to consider this before making a request.

-You may wish to seek specialist advice about the strength of your case and the possible outcomes, particularly if it is about a disability benefit such as Attendance Allowance (AA), Personal Independence Payment (PIP), Disability Living Allowance (DLA), or Adult Disability Payment (ADP) in Scotland.
+You may wish to seek specialist advice about the strength of your case and the possible outcomes, particularly if it is about a disability benefit such as AA, PIP, or DLA.

-2.1 Mandatory reconsiderations
+3.1 Mandatory reconsiderations

-For DWP benefits, if you disagree with a decision on any ground, you can ask for a revision within one month of the date of the original decision.
-For HMRC benefits/tax credits, you must ask for a review within 30 days of the date of the decision.
+For DWP and local authority benefits, if you disagree with a decision for any reason (i.e. on any grounds), you can ask for a revision within one month of the date of the original decision.
+For HMRC benefits, you should ask for a review within 30 days of the date of the decision.

-You must usually take this step, known as a 'mandatory reconsideration' (MR), before you can appeal.
+You must usually take this step, called 'mandatory reconsideration' (MR), before you can appeal.
 The MR stage may not be required in some decisions involving Employment and Support Allowance.
-The decision letter should tell you, but if in doubt get advice.
+The decision letter should tell you, but if in doubt, get advice.
+For local authority benefits, you can choose to ask for an MR or go straight to appeal.